Thinking beyond borders

 Portugal has data privacy laws.

-Portugal does not restrict the flow of Portuguese or foreign currency into or out of the country/territory.
+Portugal does not restrict the flow of Portuguese or foreign currency into or out of the country/jurisdiction.
 However, certain reporting obligations are imposed to control tax evasion and money laundering.